asmitagaire/asmitagaire/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning C programming language
+- 🌱 I’m currently learning JS.
 - 😄 Pronouns: she/her